 Sustainable seafood relies on strong science, responsive management, and enforced compliance.
 NOAA’s Office of Law Enforcement enforces best stewardship practices over our ocean fisheries.
 They work with domestic and international partners to ensure a level playing field for those playing by the rules, combating IUU fishing and expanding compliance with ocean stewardship laws.

-Join us all month long to celebrate sustainable seafood with new features, videos, and more.
+Join us all month long to celebrate sustainable seafood with new features, videos, podcasts, and more.
 There's a lot to celebrate because—aside from being scrumptious—seafood is good for you, good for the economy, and good for the planet!
 So dig into our seafood features below.

 Seafood Features